Updated January 14th, 2018 – We are proud to present our revised list for this year with several fantastic choices. Hope

 Coil Count Guide

 The coil count is the number of coils (or springs) inside the mattress.
-This number can range from 200 in a twin to 1000 in queen size bed or 2000 in a high-quality, king size bed.
+This amount can range from 200 in a twin to 1000 in queen size bed or 2000 in a high-quality, king size bed.

 More coils indicate a better-quality mattress, as the more springs there are, the sturdier it will be.
 This means a more supportive as well as longer-lasting bed.
 It may not come as a surprise, then, that the higher the number of coils, the higher the cost.
 Anything under 300 is considered poor quality.

 However, do bear in mind that the coil count isn’t the only thing that matters regarding quality.
 The coil gauge is just also important.

-The “gauge” of the coil simply refers to the thickness of the metal wire used to form the coil.
+The “gauge” of the coil refers merely to the thickness of the metal wire used to form the coil.
 Numbers commonly range from 12 and 15, with half gauges in between, but they can sometimes go up to 18.

 While it may sound confusing, lower coil gauges have thicker wires and create a firmer spring, while higher coil gauges have thinner wires and provide a softer spring.

 In other words, if you are looking for a very firm and supportive bed, it is best to go for a 12-coil gauge.
 If you prefer a bouncy, soft mattress, however, go for 13.5 and above.

 You should always compare the number of coils to the gauge of the coils when choosing your bed.
 This is because a mattress with stronger wires but fewer coils can offer the same or even better quality as one with more but thinner coils.

 Advantages Of Owning A Coil Spring Mattress